beyersmann-lab/beyersmannlab/content/tour/slider.md

         position: right
         color: '#666'
         brightness: 1
-    - title: Our first Walking Lab meeting was to Central Courtyard, the 'heart' of Wallumattagal Campus
+    - title: Our First Walking Lab Meeting to Central Courtyard, the 'Heart' of Wallumattagal Campus
       content: 12th of May 2022
       align: left
       background: